vcc3/DesignPatterns/README.md

-In these folder are the files for my project of Design Patterns. i had very much trouble trying to place 3 together so i tried to make at least each program with 2 types inside it.
-An html  file was made to navigate to the pages.
+In these folder are the files for my project of Design Patterns.
+This is under a design folder within my IS218Pro1 folder on afs.
+I was working on them on another repository but i think for the sake of the project i am going to keep it seperate.
 # DesignPatterns